 Four states have direct references in their respective Nurse Practice Acts that mention holism/holistic as defined or recognize holistic nursing as a specialty (IL, NV, OR, TX).
-Sixteen states incorporated references and/or position statements separate from their Nurse Practice Acts on holism/holistic treatments or CAM (also referred to also Complementary Integrative Health Approaches).
+Eighteen states incorporated references and/or position statements separate from their Nurse Practice Acts on holism/holistic treatments or CAM (also referred to as Complementary Integrative Health Approaches).
 Not all BONs are authorized to adopt position statements.

 This image shows the relationship of how many states have practice acts that specifically mention holistic practices in their "state practice acts".

 This nurse practice act project is sponsored by nurses service organization, a partner in supporting registered nurses in their holistic nursing practice.